TOPdesk/open-source-parent/README.md

 # open-source-parent
-The Open Source parent of all TOPdesk Open Source projects
+The Open Source parent of all TOPdesk Open Source projects.

 # Changelog
+**3.1.0**

+* Updated plugins and dependencies

 **3.0.0**

 * Change default `java.version` from 11 to 17